Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/Refactoring.md

-# Rules of Thumb for Refactoring
+# Rules of thumb for refactoring